Connectors

 --restart

-The alias selects Hermes; the follow-up setup guardrail --connector hermes swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+The alias selects Hermes; the follow-up setup guardrail --connector hermes swaps in the strict rule pack, keeps scanning local, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+Configure the remote scanner separately through full guardrail setup, which validates its endpoint and API-key environment variable.

 Decision aids — should I turn this on?